The Master (Rakim album)

-The Master is the second solo album by American rapper Rakim, released November 30, 1999, on Universal Records.
-It serves as the follow-up to Rakim's debut solo album, The 18th Letter (1997), and would be Rakim's last studio album for nearly a decade, until 2009's The Seventh Seal.
+The Master is the second studio album by American rapper Rakim, It was released on November 30, 1999, through Universal Records.
+It serves as the follow-up to Rakim's debut solo studio album, The 18th Letter (1997), and would be Rakim's last studio album for nearly a decade, until 2009's The Seventh Seal.

 Critical reception

 The Master received generally positive to mixed reviews from music critics.